glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus solely on one task at a time to ensure the best possible outcome.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and improve.

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to designing software that is easy to understand, maintain, and extend.
+It advocates for writing clean, concise code that solves problems directly without unnecessary complexity.
+Always strive to reduce redundancy, use clear abstractions, and embrace modularity.
+Remember, what you build today may need to be debugged tomorrow or maintained by someone else in the future.
+Thus, write code as if its readability and simplicity are just as important as its functionality."